Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-family.html.markdown

  All my flights for the previous few years were family holidays, so if I was refusing to fly that would affect my family too.

 Like many other people, I’m sure, having a young child sharpened my awareness of climate change.
 It’s not that I didn’t care about the future of humanity before.
 I did, honest!
 But it was more of a vague concern, an unease.

+> "Having a young child sharpened my awareness of climate change."

 Once I had a small child, and I took responsibility, not only for his safety, but also for his feeling safe and secure, I started to think much further ahead.
 The year 2050, and even the end of the century, no longer seemed that far away.
 My unease sharpened into Worry.
 With a capital W.

-> "The end of the century no longer seemed that far away.
-My unease sharpened into Worry.
-With a capital W."

 ### So far, so good, right?

 People who are seriously anxious about the future should be more willing to make sacrifices.
 And what parent wouldn’t give up a bit of their comfort today to benefit their child in the future?
 Sign me up to the climate crusade!
 But it wasn’t quite that simple.

 For one thing, nothing pushes my buttons as a parent more than seeing other people’s children experience opportunities that mine doesn’t have.
 So alongside my worry about the planet, I had to set my hopes and aspirations for my child.
 To the extent that I have enjoyed the freedom to explore the world, I wanted my child to have that freedom too.
 If I value curiosity about other cultures, of course I wanted to pass on that curiosity to my child as well.
 And if other people’s kids are petting turtles on a Pacific island, or flying to Japan for half term (yes, it’s true, I have some very middle class friends) it’s an effort to accept that my family can’t.